Clownacy/clownmdsdk/stage3/README.md

   and makes the Makefile that invoked it use the toolchain.
 By including this file, a Makefile can be made to produce bare-metal code that runs on the Sega Mega Drive.
 This is used for compiling the libraries.
-- `rom.mk` - A Makefile script that provides additional compiler flags for producing executables.
+- `rom.mk` - A Makefile script that provides additional linker flags for producing executables.
 By including this file, a Makefile can be made to produce Sega Mega Drive executables (A.K.A.
 "ROMs").
 - `rom.ld` - A linker script that defines the Sega Mega Drive's basic memory